-Students matriculating in fall 2016 should follow this curriculum:
+Students matriculating in fall 2018 should follow this curriculum:

-|Requirement area and number of classes||Specific classes||Number of credits|
+|Requirement area and number of classes||Specific classes||Credits|

 |6 classes of studio practice: Introductory 2000-level studios.
-To be completed by the end of the second year.||ART 2201 Introduction to PaintingStudies the language of painting through color, form, materials, and techniques.
+To be completed by the end of the third semester.||ART 2201 Introduction to PaintingStudies the language of painting through color, form, materials, and techniques.
 Aspects of traditional and modern pictorial composition are studied including proportion, space, and color theory through the representation of a variety of subjects.

 ART 2301 Introduction to Print MediaThis is an inclusive course that offers an expanded study of traditional printmaking processes through experimental print media.
 Print media is a critical practice grounded in the history of all printed matter and the printed form as a social medium.
 Students will participate in a comprehensive range of technical and aesthetic approaches centered in a range of strategies including the art work as multiple, digital and cultural production.
 These issues of critical discourse will challenge traditional definitions of intaglio, lithography, relief, screen-printing, digital printmaking, and laser cutting technology.